- Departmental Services

 - If you need financial support you will want to submit a request to the Program Fund and/or UMSG, Inc.

 - Reserved your event spaces?
-Contact the Office of Student Affairs at 581-1406.
+Contact the Office of Student Life at 581-1406.

 - Secured co-sponsors and/or volunteers for the event?
 Co-sponsoring with a student organization or a department will help spread the work around, and get you the volunteers needed to get the job done.